Risky Driving Habits: Avoid the 3Ds

 Scott was a 26-year old corporate accountant.
 He was the kind of guy who never made mistakes and was never running late.
 He also enjoyed sports, so when a friend called with free tickets to a MLB playoff game on a Wednesday night, he jumped at the chance to go.
 The game ended at around 10 p.m. with a home team victory, which earned them the division championship and advanced them through the playoffs.

-Although Scott was normally a responsible guy, he engaged in three dangerous driving practices on that Wednesday night and Thursday morning: driving after drinking, driving drowsy and driving distracted.
+Normally, Scott was a responsible guy, but he engaged in three dangerous driving practices on that Wednesday night and Thursday morning: driving after drinking, driving drowsy and driving distracted.
 These are the "3Ds" that cause of so many accidents that result in injury or death.
 Check out these facts: